 Imagine for a moment that you’ve had a perfect start to your day.
 The sun’s out, you hit all green lights on the drive in, and even got to listen to your favorite song on the radio.
 Then you get a call from the office manager.
 He says a customer called and she was having problems with the website.
-“Just wanted to let you know,” he says.
-You check for yourself and sure enough…. it loads, but something is very wrong.
+“Just wanted to let you know.”
+You check for yourself and sure enough it loads but something is very wrong.
 It doesn’t look like your site at all.
 Did you get hacked?
 How long has the site looked this way?
 How long is it going to take to fix and when is the last time you checked the backup?
-Suddenly your day has gone from perfect to miserable.
+Suddenly your day has gone from perfect to panicked.

 Scenarios like this happen every day.
 Google will tell you that they quarantine around 10,000 websites a day and that’s not including sites that went down due to hardware failure, denial of service attacks, or a green admin who clicked the wrong button.
-Popular security firm Securi estimates “somewhere in the neighborhood of 9 million websites that are currently hacked or infected.”
+Popular security firm, Securi, estimates “somewhere in the neighborhood of 9 million websites are currently hacked or infected.”

 Use an uptime monitoring service

 Have recent backups and store them at a separate location

 Continuously scan your site for malware and vulnerabilities